-If you have a type of dementia related to alcohol use it is very important not to drink alcohol because it may make you symptoms worse.
-Check with your doctor whether it is all right to drink alcohol.
+If you have a type of dementia related to alcohol use it is very important not to drink alcohol because it may make your symptoms worse.

 For people with other kinds of dementia make sure you keep within the recommended maximum weekly limits of 21 units for a man and 14 units for a woman.

 A unit of alcohol is a small glass of wine, a half pint of beer/lager or a pub measure of spirits.
 Too much alcohol can cause confusion.
-Alcohol also takes fluid from the body, so balance this out by topping up with non-alcoholic drinks.
+It also takes fluid from the body, so balance this out by topping up with non-alcoholic drinks.